Educational Programs & Resources

-The Ocean County Soil Conservation District offers a variety of educational programs, for students as well as educators and professionals all throughout the Barnegat Bay Watershed.
+The Ocean County Soil Conservation District offers a variety of educational programs, workshops, and events for community members, as well as students, educators and professionals throughout Ocean County.
+Click-on any topic below to learn more about it!
+Or, contact Becky Laboy, Education Outreach Specialist, 609-971-7002 ext.
+114, Education@soildistrict.org.

 Each year, the Ocean County Soil Conservation teams up with the Lighthouse Center for Natural Resource Education to host the Barnegat Bay Environmental Educators Roundtable.
 This event is designed for educators throughout the watershed to come and participate in various workshops, enhancing their knowledge and resources for teaching the environment in the classroom.
 This event has become extremely popular since its inception in 1997, and helped to promote environmental stewardship to not only educators but the students they teach each year.

 The Ocean County Soil Conservation District is a proud sponsor of the New Jersey State Envirothon.
 This annual competition culminates in one intense day where high school students test their knowledge of environmental topics through hands-on and interactive problem solving at five different stations.
 Winning teams move on to represent New Jersey in the North American Envirothon competition which is the largest high school environmental education competition in North America.

 The Ocean County Soil Conservation District partners with many other organizations throughout the county and watershed to create a healthier community.
 Learn more about the many projects implemented by the District.

 The Soil Health Improvement Project consists of 5 native plant demonstration gardens, hosted by Jakes Branch County Park, that offer homeowners an opportunity to see and learn about the many native plants available for sunny, shady, dry and wet landscapes in Ocean County.
 Learn more about this project and start creating your own native plant garden or landscape in your yard!